AynaJain/aynajainsite/content/portfolio/case-study-one.md

 thumbnail: images/portfolio/portfolio-1.png
 service: Design, Development
 Link: https://cloudgile.web.app
-shortDescription: Cloudgile is a cloud-based platform that allows developers and managers to collaborate in an agile manner.
+shortDescription: Cloudgile is a cloud-based platform that allows developers and managers to collaborate in an agile manner. magna aliquyam erat, sed diam voluptua.
 It provides essential tools such as in built chat messaging feature that allows automating user’s progress along the development of their project.
 challenge: Translating everyone’s desires into implementable action points, while avoiding conflicts, is key.
 Ensuring that everyone is okay with the finalized implementation plan, before starting development, is also vital.
   All these reasons warrant the use of inter-tool collaboration for timely and seamless communication during software development.
 solution: Collaborating on software development is hard.
 That is the reason cloudgile exists.
   Cloudgile is a cloud-based platform that allows developers and managers to collaborate in an agile manner.
 It provides essential tools that already existing applications lack such as in-built communication supporting in-app messaging, voice chat and video chat along with integration of git that allows automating user’s progress along the development of their project.

 ---
 Cloudgile is a cloud-based platform that allows developers and managers to collaborate in an agile manner.
 It provides essential tools such as in built chat messaging feature that allows automating user’s progress along the development of their project.